sodadata/docs/soda/quick-start-secrets.md

 ## About this guide

-This exercise sets up a locally-run, example Kubernetes cluster to illustrate what an integration between a Soda Agent and an external secrets manager looks like.
+This exercise points to a GitHub repository from which you can set up a locally-run, example Kubernetes cluster to illustrate what an integration between a Soda Agent and an external secrets manager looks like.

 When you complete the exercise, you will have examples of the things you need for a Soda Agent to access an external secrets manager:
 * **External Secrets Operator (ESO)** which is a Kubernetes operator that facilitates a connection between the Soda Agent and your secrets manager; see [external-secrets.io](https://external-secrets.io/latest/)